 - Be sure to include “the core” in dynamic stretching with high knees, butt kicks, side shuffles, back pedals, etc.

-- Have players throw a small number of warm-up pitches before facing batters.
-It’s best to keep this number below 10 pitches as this number won’t be included in official pitch counts but does tire a pitchers arm.
+- Have players go through a warmup routine that includes 10-20 pitches before facing batters.
+It’s nice to keep the number of game-style warmup pitches low, as this number won’t be included in official pitch counts but does tire a pitchers arm.

 - At practices, do not have pitchers throw hard less than 48 hours before a game is scheduled.